benqcloud/gerrit-plugins_ai-code-review/README.md

   specified below.
 Turning off this option (false) allows the display of comments ChatGPT marks as irrelevant.
 - `filterCommentsRelevanceThreshold`: When `filterRelevantComments` is enabled, any review comment assigned a relevance score by ChatGPT below this threshold will not be shown.
 The default threshold is set at 0.6.
-- `gptRelevanceRules`: This option allows customization of the rules ChatGPT uses to determine the relevance of a task.
+- `aiRelevanceRules`: This option allows customization of the rules ChatGPT uses to determine the relevance of a task.
 - `patchSetCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's Patch Set comments as unresolved, inviting further discussion.
 If activated, it marks ChatGPT's Patch Set comments as resolved.
 - `inlineCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's inline comments as unresolved,